 When a herb’s medicinal traditions go back hundreds of years, there’s a good reason for its popularity.
 St John’s Wort’s history goes back to 400 BC and its therapeutic uses can help your dog as well.

-The Ancient Greeks and Romans used St John’s Wort to treat a myriad of health conditions … from snake bites and digestive issues to depression and wound healing.
+The Ancient Greeks and Romans used St John’s Wort medicinally for anything from snake bites and digestive issues to depression and wound healing.
 In the Middle Ages its magical powers helped ward off evil and protect against disease.
 And you could predict your longevity by hanging a sprig of the plant near your bed overnight.
 If it withered, your chances for a long life were not good.

 Today, it’s most famous as a natural substitute for Prozac in treating depression.